libhide/xunit-tdd/README.md

 # xUnit - TDD

+Kent Beck in TDD: By Example -

-"Driving a testing tool using the testing tool itself to run the tests may seem a bit like performing brain surgery on yourself." - Kent Beck, TDD: By Example
+> "Driving a testing tool using the testing tool itself to run the tests may seem a bit like performing brain surgery on yourself."

 Let's do this.